ICodeForCoffee/PythonSandbox/README.md

 A series of scripts for learning about Python

-## DiceProbability.py - Dice Probability Graph
+## DiceProbability.py - Two Dice Probability Graph

 A program to generate a graph of the probability of rolling two dice